Numeric estimation of resource requirements for a practical polarization-frame alignment scheme for QKD: Discussion and conclusion

 As a comparison, by maintaining optimal reference frame alignment, active polarization correction allows BB84 protocols to achieve greater secure key rates than RFI QKD in the general case~\cite{Wabnig2013}.
-It should be noted that RFI QKD assumes one basis remains well-aligned, which is not the case for a general $\text{SU(2)}$ unitary operation, and which the protocol presented here can naturally accommodate.
+Note also that RFI QKD assumes one basis remains well aligned, which is not in general true for $\text{SU(2)}$ unitary operations, and which the scheme presented here can naturally accommodate.
 Also interesting is that RFI QKD requires \emph{random} selection out of three bases for each qubit measurement, as this is a part of the security model, whereas a polarization alignment procedure which does not impact the security model (because it applies identical compensation to all states) can safely perform the \emph{same} measurement on multiple qubits in a row, for each basis.

-If fast measurement basis switching is available, a polarization alignment protocol such as presented here may have an advantage in some regimes over polarimetry of classical side-channel signals due to the time-scales involved.
-For example, with some practical polarimetry devices, fluctuating free-space links cause erratic results as the optical power fluctuates on time-scales similar to the rate of polarimetric measurements.
-With our protocol, randomly selected states at \si{\MHz} pulse rates are transmitted far faster than free-space link intensity fluctuations occur, and thus the effects of these fluctuations wash out in the photon count statistics.
+This supports flexibility for practical implementations.

-Clearly, our polarization alignment protocol is not quantum-mechanically optimal---for ensembles of identical preparations, optimal approaches must use collective treatments~\cite{Massar1995}.
+It is clear that our polarization alignment scheme is not quantum-mechanically optimal---for ensembles of identical preparations, optimal approaches must use collective treatments~\cite{Massar1995}.
 It is, however, sufficiently efficient and relatively simple to implement as to make it practically useful.
-Interestingly, there is a trade-off between the number of photons repurposed from key generation to perform the polarization alignment protocol, and the QBER achieved.
+Interestingly, there is a trade-off between the number of photons repurposed from QKD key generation to perform the polarization alignment scheme, and the QBER achieved.
 An optimum must exist, as lower QBER increases the number of secure key bits that can be generated per received photon.
+However, many outcomes already revealed for parameter estimation could serve a dual role for polarization alignment characterization, mitigating the need for additional resources.
+This can also translate to other QKD schemes, such as measurement-device independent (MDI) QKD, where signals which would otherwise be discarded could instead be used for alignment.